Uiowa-Applied-Topology/tanglenomicon_core_libraries/misc/template_modules/gen-template/use-case.md

 authors:
     - author
 contact: example@example.com
-abstract: A use case description for the template Notation.
+abstract: A use case description for generation of template.
 ---

 # Use Case